Whole Wheat Country Bread

 A loaf of simple Whole Wheat Country Bread with a hearty crust and marvelous crumb was a comforting January treat.
 A warm slice of this rustic whole wheat bread with a pat of cold butter was heavenly!
-This delicious loaf will have you in love.
+This delicious loaf will have you in love after your first bite.

 Our first assignment for Tuesdays with Dorie this year was a hearty Country Bread.
 This large heavy loaf, with a thick crust, was from contributing baker, Joe Ortiz.
 I elected not to do any fancy-schmancy decorating…an outer braid with wheat stalk motif or star or grape cluster…mainly because I couldn’t visualize the process without step-by-step photos.
 This simple crosshatch was more my speed.